I-pot/CurrencyFluctuations/README.txt

-The directory contains my freetime projects that I was interested in at some point.
+The directory contains my freetime projects that I am interested in.
 A bit of this and a bit of that.

 =========================================
-./DiffEqs
+.gitignore
+    - Neural network rps.h5 model for rock-paper-scissors game is ignored.
+Large file.
+Generate with the file on your local machine
+./CompanyHealth
+    - Looking into clustering algorithms to predict company health ./DiffEqs
     - Wanting to study the Black-Scholes model ./EurToSek